stratisproject/electrum-server/README.md

   1. To install and run a server, see INSTALL.
 For greater detail on the installation process, see HOWTO.md.

-  2. To start and stop the server, use the 'electrum-server' script
+  2. To start and stop the server, use the 'electrum-stratis-server' script

 License
 -------

-Electrum-server is made available under the terms of the MIT License.
+Electrum-stratis-server is made available under the terms of the MIT License.
 See the included `LICENSE` for more details.